Start#

 True 11.60%

-Name: fraud, dtype: object
+Name: count, dtype: object

 First, we will clean the data.
 Since EvalML accepts a pandas input, it can run type inference on this data directly.
 Since we’d like to change the types inferred by EvalML, we can use the infer_feature_types utility method.
 Here’s what we’re going to do with the following dataset: